techidaily/site-games-able/source/_posts/dive-into-the-best-11-cost-free-word-game-worlds.md

  The trick comes in knowing which letters to use on the smaller words, and which to save for the longer words to achieve more points.
 You can also be risky and swap some letters out in hopes of gaining better ones.

  Plus, you're not alone.
 You're playing against others, either random people or friends, which adds a fun and competitive element to proceedings.
-Paired with delightful, colorful visuals, Wordzee! is a must-play for all word puzzle fans, especially for those who want to[play with friends online](https://www.makeuseof.com/tag/free-multi-game-apps-websites-play-friends-online/) .
+Paired with delightful, colorful visuals, Wordzee! is a must-play for all word puzzle fans, especially for those who want to [play with friends online](https://www.makeuseof.com/tag/free-multi-game-apps-websites-play-friends-online/) .

-**Download:** Wordzee! for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=se.maginteractive.wordzee) |[iOS](https://apps.apple.com/app/wordzee/id1482382774) (Free, in-app purchases available)
+**Download:** Wordzee! for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=se.maginteractive.wordzee) |[iOS](https://apps.apple.com/app/wordzee/id1482382774) (Free, in-app purchases available)

 ## 9\.
 Bold Moves